4 Ways to Keep Patients Engaged While Reducing No-Shows

 2. Patient Two-Way Texting

 Another effective method of communicating with your patients and keeping them engaged is Two-Way Texting.
-Clearwave’s Two-Way Texting is HIPAA-compliant, allowing practices and patients to chat safely without worrying about downloading a clunky portal, remembering a new username to login, or downloading anything extra to a phone.
+Clearwave’s Two-Way Texting allows practices and patients to chat safely without worrying about downloading a clunky portal, remembering a new username to log in, or downloading anything extra to a phone.

 It’s a simple method of sending templated responses (if desired) and any instructions or recommendations after a procedure.
 Patients are bound to have questions, and being able to answer them will strengthen the patient-doctor relationship.
 Answering questions quickly and timely only demonstrates further to patients why your practice is the best choice for them.